khnshn/Experiencer/DEVDOCS.md

 - Response structure (200 OK)

-  The following is received when EMAIL and PASSWORD are correct
+  The following JSON is received when EMAIL and PASSWORD are correct

 `{"access_token": "REMOVED FOR PRIVACY",
 "token_type": "REMOVED FOR PRIVACY",